East Buchan has quite a few caves although many are on private land:

 Cloggs Cave – Closed due to Aboriginal artefacts / paintings.
 Also not done by me.
 I believe access this is almost impossible due to important heritage issues.

 Wombat Walk – A torturous low stream passage which leads to a sump, which can be dived and passed to an outflow exit.
 This has also been known to be open in drought conditions.
 Almost all flat-out crawling in sticky horrible mud, and the entrance is on private property.
 A miserable cave.
 Only highlight was seeing eels in the final sump and thinking they were snakes – cavers getting out of the water very quickly.
 Don’t bother other than to say you’ve done it.
 Rating: 1.5

-Wilson’s Cave – A rite of passage for ALL new cavers – see the dedicated page on Wilson’s Cave above.
+Wilson’s Cave – A rite of passage for new cavers – see the dedicated page on Wilson’s Cave.
 This is the cave that almost everyone starts with in Buchan and is the sentimental favourite of many including myself.
 Whilst Under-Victoria does not give out locations, some topographic maps have Wilson’s marked, and if you drive around the area you’ll find it in minutes.
 Just please read the rest of this website and be prepared (especially in terms of having a call out person and putting your trip on the intentions board at Homeleigh) if you plan to try and find it yourself.
 Rating 1

 Trog Dip – Feel like getting down and dirty, then seeing one of the best chambers in Buchan?